FreeRADIUS/wiki.freeradius.org/version4/application.md

  the `CONF_SECTION`, and the processing is entirely dependent on the state machine, and the `REQUEST`.

+The application layer (i.e. worker thread) receives messages from the transport layer (i.e. network thread) via the (message API)[message].
+The process is reversed when sending messages.

 ### bootstrap

 Takes a `CONF_SECTION *` and returns a `fr_application_t *`.
 It